dcwuy/gdoj-docker/README.md

 This is a fork from [vnoj-docker](https://github.com/VNOI-Admin/vnoj-docker) based on [dmoj-docker](https://github.com/Ninjaclasher/dmoj-docker).

+This repository is created to ease the update process of our server from the mainstream repository and not to develop as a separate branch.

 ## Installation

 First, [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) must be installed.
 Installation instructions can be found on their respective websites.